DutchAzureMeetup/BigDataIngestion2/labs/0-Preparation/README.md

 ### The Azure Event Hubs Archive will now create a backup in [AVRO](http://avro.apache.org/docs/current/) format every 15 minutes in the storage account.

-The archive service saves the blobs using the following structure in the storage account:
+The archive service saves the blobs using the following structure in the storage account container (named archive) we have created:

 * eventhub namespace
     * eventhub name
-        * partition #
+        * partition # (in our case 0 and 1)
-            * container
             * year
+                * month
+                    * day
                         * hour
-                        * minutes (every 15 minutes) -> here the AVRO file blob
+                            * minutes (every 1 minute) -> here in is the AVRO file blob